Firanus/advent-of-code/README.md

 - [2017](https://adventofcode.com/2017) - In progress
 - [2021](https://adventofcode.com/2021) - **Complete**

+## Follow-up Tasks

+The following is a reference to follow up tasks I've made notes on in other places that would be fun to tackle.
+More information is provided in the READMEs of the day in question.

+- 2017 Day 7 - Use GraphViz to visualize tree structures

 ## Helpful Bits of Code

 There are a number of helpful algorithms and approaches to problems which get used multiple times.
 This is me calling them out to make them easy to find later.